flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 restorecon -R "/var/lib/libvirt/flatcar-linux/flatcar-linux1"
 ```

-A simple Flatcar Linux config to add your ssh keys might look like the following:
+A simple Flatcar Container Linux config to add your ssh keys might look like the following:

 ```yaml
 storage: